Frequently Asked Questions

 We will also have SUMMthing for everyone!
 Most exhibits will have a “low-floor, high-ceiling” aspect that will capture interest and provide learning opportunities to a broad range of visitors.
 Educational outreach events both inside and out in the community will be tailored to age-ranges and encourage participants to learn in community.

-Where will the museum be located?
+Where is the museum located?

 Why the Seattle area?